grails/grails-guides/README.md

 travis encrypt GIT_EMAIL=myemail
 ```

-If the build is sucessfull the Guide will be published to http://guides.grails.org/my-new-guide
+If the build is sucessful the Guide will be published to http://guides.grails.org/my-new-guide